gratianlup/temp/docs/assembly-view.md

 ##### Inlinees

-During function inlining, the compiler may preserve additional details about the functions code being inlined so that the origin of an instruction can be saved into the debug information file.
+During function inlining, the compiler may preserve additional details about the functions code being inlined so that the origin of an instruction can be saved into the debug info file.
 If available, the inlinees (inlined functions) are appended after the source line number, separated by the | letter.

 For example, if the function contains a call chain like *foo() -> bar()*, with both calls being inlined, the final instructions will record the fact that they originate from *bar*, which got inlined into *foo*, then *foo* inlined into the function.